upieez/blog/_posts/2020-06-22-pair-programing-part-three.md

 title: Pair Programming Part 3
 ---

-This is the last part of series where I discuss about the benefits of pair-programming.
+This is the last part of the series where I discuss about the benefits of pair-programming.

 Today I will be discussing the last key take-away that, to me, is beneficial.